jup-ag/space-station/guides/5-va/1-how-to-va.md

     - Current Investment Value - The total value of your bought tokens (output token) at the current price.
     - PnL - The amount of Profit or Loss based on the difference between Total Spent and Current Investment Value.
 11. **Order Details:** A breakdown of each backtest order when hovering over a circle:
-    - Date - The date when the backtest order have bought.
+    - Date - The date when the backtest order was bought.
     - Spent - The amount spent in the specific order.
     - Bought - The amount used to buy in the specific order.
     - Purchased Price - The value of the bought tokens at the specific time.